Membership Has Its Privileges

 - Both NWCC Members and Non-Members.
 Everyone is welcome.

 - Helmets are required.
 The ride will be approximately 23-30 miles long depending on the light and the group composition.
-Pacing is easy/moderate, 14-17 mph typically.
+Pacing is easy/moderate, 14-16 mph with light traffic.
+However, the pace may be slower as we make it a priority to take care for pedestrians and other riders.
 One break point at roughly the halfway point.

 - Registration requested.

 - Bring plenty of water, the fountains are closed due to Covid.

 "The Northwest Cycling Club was founded in 1986 and continues to be a part of the cycling community in Houston, TX.
 We are here to support cyclists from beginners to racers, with something for all ages!"